Quick Answer

 Prep2go supports both DELF B2 and CELI 2 with exam-format practice, section-level tracking, and study plans aligned to each test’s rules.

-DELF B2 preparation · CELI 2 preparation — 7-day free trial, card required at signup.
+DELF B2 preparation · CELI 2 preparation — free tier on the web (no card); paid plans bill at checkout.